serbent/ca-workrepo/23/vagrant/README.md

 ```

 ## Create an inventory.
+!!!DEPRECATED!!!
 Get the IPs of VM by ssh'ing into them and runniing the command:
 ```
 ip addr show enp0s8
 ```
 Note the IP from the _inet_ line.
+!!!DEPRECATED!!!

+Get the IPs of the VMs created in azure

 # Creata a pipeline
 ## Create ansible playbook